 Option 1: Head to Tail Method

-Step 1: Raise the transition two layers above both your footages.
+- Raise the transition two layers above both your footage.

-Step 2: Raise your second footage a layer above your first footage, so it in between the transition and your first footage.
+- Raise your second footage a layer above your first footage, so it is in between the transition and your first footage.

-Step 6: Copy (Ctrl or Command + C) your first footage layer and paste (Ctrl or Command + V) it into the Edit > Transition folder > Shot 1 section.
+- Copy (Ctrl+C or Cmd+C) your first footage layer and paste (Ctrl+V or Cmd+V) it into the Edit > Transition folder > Shot 1 section.
 Do the same for your second footage into Shot 2.
 Make sure both footages pasted into Shot 1 and Shot 2 start all the way from the beginning.

 Now you can go to the main composition and see the final version.
 You’re all done!

 Option 2: Sequential and Stacked Method